mariadb-edwardstoever/running_connection_tester/README.md

 ### Purpose

-The Mariadb Running Connection Tester is a bash script that uses the Mariadb command line client to create a long-running connection to a server.
+The Mariadb Running Connection Tester is a bash *simulator* that uses the Mariadb command line client to create a long-running connection to a server.
 This connection is kept alive by frequently sending a minimal query to the server.
 Faults in connectivity are logged with a timestamp for comparison with other processes that have the potential to lose connectivity.

 ### Setting up the Simulator
 There are two steps to setting up the simulator: